Florida Republican introduces ‘Reject Latinx Act’

 Such biographies are commonly written by the subjects and submitted to officials for publication.

-Other federal agencies including the Department of Energy and the National Institute of Justice have used the term in the last year.
+Other federal agencies, including the Department of Energy and the National Institute of Justice, have used the term in the past year.

-In February, a group of Democratic, Hispanic lawmakers in Connecticut proposed a bill banning use of the term, following the tone set by Arkansas Gov. Sarah Huckabee Sanders (R), who on her first day in office announced an executive action to ban the term on official Arkansas communications.
+In February, a group of Hispanic Democratic lawmakers in Connecticut proposed a bill banning the use of the term, following the tone set by Arkansas Gov. Sarah Huckabee Sanders (R), who on her first day in office announced an executive action to ban the term on official Arkansas communications.

 Mónica Ramírez, co-founder of the Latinx House, a group that promotes Hispanic culture, panned Sanders for focusing on a semantic issue.